flatironinstitute/ephys-viz/docs/electrophysiology_data_visualization.md

 Ben Dichter

 You can organize visualizations by what data goes into them.
-For any one plot, you could have 1, 2, or 3 (or maybe more) different types of data that are used to generate that plot each of those data types might be neural recordings, stimuli, or behavior.
-There are standard ways to visualizesingle data types and some combinations of data types.
+For any one plot, you could have 1, 2, or 3 (or maybe more) different types of data that are used to generate that plot.
+Those data might be neural recordings, stimuli, or behavior.
+There are standard ways to visualize single data types and some combinations of data types.
 A common trend across data type is "trial-aligned" visualizations.
 Experiments are usually (but not always) split up into small "trials," which are controlled repetitions of a certain task (e.g. runs of a maze, presentations of a sound, arm reaches to a target, etc.), where some controlled variable is being repeated or precisely varied to study how that changes the response.
 To analyze trials, you generally take a window (e.g. -.5 to 1 second) of data around a certain time of each trial and stack these windows.
 Now you often average across trials that are the same trial condition (e.g. sound A vs sound B).
 Most visualization can be done across real-time or trial-time.

 ## 1 data type
-Neural Data

 ### Local field potential (LFP).